Spyderisk/system-modeller-deployment/README.md

 On Windows you also need to first install [Windows System for Linux v2](https://learn.microsoft.com/en-us/windows/wsl/about) which in turn requires
 [Microsoft Hyper V](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview)
 to be enabled.
-As of January 2022 Microsoft discontinued the Hyper V Server product line, so Windows server users will need to either deploy it only on desktop operating systems such as Windows 10 or Windows 11, or buy a different virtualisation server system from Microsoft, VMware etc.
+We do not support deployments on Windows server, in part because as of January 2022 Microsoft discontinued the free Hyper V Server product line, and we do not know anything about alternative Windows virtualisation systems available for purchase.
+Spyderisk is not designed for this sort of server deployment.

+As to Windows desktop operating systems, only Windows 10 or Windows 11 are supported.

 ## Deployment